Medical Withdrawals

 What is the Deadline to Apply for a Medical Withdrawal?

-Whenever possible, requests for medical withdrawal should occur during the term in which the medical condition arose.
-For applications submitted after the end of the term, transcript adjustments may be the only possible remedy; tuition adjustments may not be possible.
+Whenever possible, requests for medical withdrawals should occur during the term in which the medical condition arose.
+For applications submitted after the end of the term, transcript adjustments are the primary remedy; tuition adjustments may not be possible.

 How do I Apply for a Medical Withdrawal?

 • Provide a statement.
 Within your application, provide a statement regarding the circumstances that necessitate your withdrawal.
-If you are requesting a drop for a few courses (rather than all courses for the semester) explain the specific reason(s) why your situation or medical circumstances only impacted some courses (e.g., broke bones and cannot complete dance class; cannot complete in-person courses while hospitalized but can complete online courses).
+If you are requesting a drop for a few courses (rather than all courses for the semester) explain the specific reason(s) why your situation or medical circumstances only impacted some courses but not all (e.g., broke bones and cannot complete dance class; cannot complete in-person courses while hospitalized but can complete online courses, etc.).

 Medical Withdrawal Application